Carrion (comics): Powers and abilities

 The creature called Carrion is created when a genetic replicator virus derived from the mutated DNA of Professor Miles Warren comes into contact with a human being.
 The original Carrion had superhuman strength and durability, and could reduce the density of his body to become virtually intangible.
 He could disintegrate organic matter to ash just by touching it.
 He also had the powers of telepathy, self-levitation, and telekinesis of organic matter.
 Carrion also developed a chemical substance called Red Dust which can either render a victim unconscious, or act as a corrosive acid that can burn through flesh, metal, and other substances.
 Carrion has access to the scientific equipment used by Miles Warren in his "cloning" experiments.

 Malcolm McBride, as Carrion, apparently had access to the same set of powers as the original, but had not yet taken the time to explore and hone his powers to the extent of his predecessor.
 He had not yet demonstrated the ability to become intangible or use telekinesis, and merely has a sense of intuition bordering on telepathy.

 The sentient Carrion virus is able to infect and control victims without altering their bodies, allowing it to hide within them.
 If allowed to remain in one body long enough, it will be permanently bonded to it.
 The virus is resilient enough to reform itself after near-destruction.
 It can assume a bodily form of its own, one which resembles the previous Carrions.
 In this form, it can create a vapor that, when breathed in, allows him to control minds.

 Other versions

-Dead No More: The Clone Conspiracy

-During the Dead No More: The Clone Conspiracy, the Jackal begins "reanimating" the deceased loved ones and enemies of Spider-Man, though a flaw in the resurrection process causes those brought back by it to degenerate into zombie-like Carrions unless they take a special pill daily.
-In numerous unidentified realities where Parker Industries allied with the Jackal's company New U Technologies, the degeneration becomes contagious and spreads uncontrollably, turning all of humanity into mindless hordes of Carrions.